Dietmar Hamann: Liverpool

 Hamann established himself as an influential midfielder for Liverpool throughout his seven years at the club.
 All in all, Hamann played in 191 league games and scored eight goals.
 In the 2000–01 season, Hamann won his first big English trophy when Liverpool won a much-celebrated cup treble (League Cup, FA Cup and UEFA Cup) and a place in the Champions League.
 Hamann also played the full 90 minutes and assisted Liverpool's second goal (scored by Michael Owen) in the team's 2-0 victory over Manchester United in the 2003 Worthington Cup final.

 Hamann established himself as a major first team player for Liverpool throughout his first few seasons.

 Hamann played a major part in the 2005 Champions League Final win over A.C.
 Milan.
 Although he was suffering a broken toe during the final, Hamann's substitution for Steve Finnan at half time was the catalyst for Liverpool's historic fightback.
-The team rallied after being 3–0 down to bring the game back to 3–3 and finally won in the penalty shootout; Hamann also showed a great amount of composure and bravery, as he took and converted the first LFC penalty with his broken foot.
+The team rallied after being 3–0 down to bring the game back to 3–3 and finally won in the penalty shootout; Hamann also showed a great amount of composure and bravery, as he took and converted the first Liverpool penalty with his broken foot.
 This was not the only key part he played in their Champions league success.
 Earlier in the tournament, Hamann had been forced to stand in for Liverpool's key player Steven Gerrard in the first leg of the last 16 round against Bayer Leverkusen.
 He excelled in the match and scored a late free-kick as Liverpool won the match 3–1.

 Hamann won the FA Cup with Liverpool in May 2006, coming on as a substitute in the second-half.
 He more than played his part in another trophy win for the Reds, who were 3–2 down to West Ham United at the time he came on.
 Steven Gerrard scored an injury-time leveller for Liverpool to take the match to extra-time.
 Liverpool would go on to win the Cup on penalties after a goalless extra-time.
 Once again, Hamann scored the first penalty in the shoot-out.
+When it was clear his time at Liverpool was coming to a close, David Moyes, the manager of Liverpool's rival club Everton, called him to try and convince him to join the club, but Hamann refused, saying: “David, I appreciate the interest, but, after all the years I've had at Liverpool and the things I've experienced, it's just not possible to join Everton".